rbur0425/ai-email-manager/README.md

 - **Smart Email Categorization**: Automatically categorizes emails into:
   - Important (kept in inbox)
-  - Tech/AI related (archived with summaries)
+  - Save & Summarize (emails you want to archive with summaries)
   - Non-essential (stored and cleaned up)

 - **AI-Powered Analysis**: Uses Claude AI to understand email content and context